-docker-compose.yml files.
-Since this support is in preview, only a subset of Compose directives are supported.
-For example, application upgrades aren't supported.
+Because this support is in preview, only a subset of Compose directives is supported.
+For example, application upgrades are not supported.
 However, you can always remove and deploy applications instead of upgrading them.

-This feature is in preview and not supported.
+This feature is in preview and is not supported in production.

-Using a docker-compose.yml file with Service Fabric (Preview)
+Deploy a Docker Compose file on Service Fabric

-Create a Service Fabric application from a docker-compose.yml file by running the following command in PS:
+Create a Service Fabric Compose application from a docker-compose.yml file by running the following command in PowerShell:

-To delete the application through PS, use the following command:
+To delete the Compose application through PowerShell, use the following command:

 Remove-ServiceFabricComposeApplication -ApplicationName fabric:/TestContainerApp

-az sf compose remove --application-id TestContainerApp [ --timeout ]
+sfctl compose status --application-id TestContainerApp [ --timeout ]

-To get the status of the compose application, use the following command in PS:
+To delete the Compose application, use the following command:

-az sf compose status --application-id TestContainerApp [ --timeout ]
+sfctl compose remove --application-id TestContainerApp [ --timeout ]

 Supported Compose directives

-The cluster must be setup for enforcing resource limits as described in Service Fabric Resource Governance.
-All other docker compose directives are unsupported for this preview.
+Set up the cluster for enforcing resource limits, as described in Service Fabric resource governance.
+All other Docker Compose directives are unsupported for this preview.

-If the service name specified in compose file is a fully qualified domain name (that is, it contains a period, ‘.’) then the DNS name registered by Service Fabric is
+If the service name that you specify in a Compose file is a fully qualified domain name (that is, it contains a dot [.]), the DNS name registered by Service Fabric is

-<ServiceName> including the period.
-If not, each path segment in the ApplicationName becomes a domain label in the service DNS Name with the first path segment becoming the top-level domain label.
-Thus, if the application name specified is
+<ServiceName> (including the dot).
+If not, each path segment in the application name becomes a domain label in the service DNS name, with the first path segment becoming the top-level domain label.

 <ServiceName>.MyComposeApp.SampleApp would be the registered DNS name.